bornazaja/WWESuperstarsManagementSystem/README.md

 * Clone or download and unzip project
 * Clean and rebuild solution
 * Run SQL script in MS SQL Management Studio which is located in folder `WWESuperstarsManagementSystem/WWESuperstarsManagementSystemLibrary/sql/WWESuperstarsManagementSystemScript.sql`
-* As needed in project `WWESuperstarsManagementSystemLibrary` change connection string in namespace `WWESuperstarsManagementSystemLibrary/DAL/Models` in class `WWESuperstarsManagementSystemContext.cs` in protected overrided method `OnConfiguring(DbContextOptionsBuild optionsBuilder)`
+* As needed in project `WWESuperstarsManagementSystemLibrary` change connection string in namespace `WWESuperstarsManagementSystemLibrary/DAL/Models` in class `WWESuperstarsManagementSystemContext.cs` in method `protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)`
 * Run `WWESuperstarsManagementSystemAPI`
 * Run `WWESuperstarsManagementSystemConsole`